domichal/launcher/README.md

 Installation script can be run on GameShell:
 - Move it to the menu and click on it
-- run it from the console by typing ``. [script location]`` Or from the PC, but in this case, before running it make sure to make ``homedir`` variable to point to cpi home directory on the sd card.
+- run it from the console by typing ``. [script location]``

+Or using the PC, but in this case, before running it make sure to change ``homedir`` variable to point to cpi home directory on the sd card.

 ## Install manually